Control structures(Python)

 Here are a few things to keep in mind when using conditional statements in Python:

-• You don't necessarily have to use all three types of conditional statements in every situation.
+- You don't necessarily have to use all three types of conditional statements in every situation.
 Use the ones that are necessary for your specific problem.

-• The conditions in if statements, elif statements, and else statements are evaluated sequentially from top to bottom.
-As soon as a condition is true, the corresponding block of code is executed, and the rest of the conditions are skipped.
+statements are evaluated sequentially from top to bottom.
+As soon as a condition is true, the corresponding block of code is executed, and the rest of the conditions are skipped. - You can use complex expressions or multiple conditions in your conditional statements.

 Multiple conditions